Indexing ERC-20 Transfers on a Tanssi EVM Network¶

 require('@nomicfoundation/hardhat-ethers');

 // 2.
-Add your private key that is funded with tokens of your Tanssi appchain
+Add your private key that is funded with tokens of your Tanssi-powered network

 // This is for example purposes only - **never store your private keys in a JavaScript file**